 How can you avoid overcomplicating failover routing rules?

-Q: Does failover routing increase my SMS costs?
+Does failover routing always increase SMS costs?

-Q: Is failover routing suitable for small‑scale SMS operations?
+Is failover routing useful for small senders?